vngle/vngle.com/CONTRIBUTING.md

 vngle.com currently uses [Gatsby.js](https://www.gatsbyjs.com/) as its underlying static site generator framework.
 Their site contains docs that shows how to [Set Up Your Development Environment](https://www.gatsbyjs.com/docs/tutorial/part-zero) for Gatsby.
 In summary:

 1. Install Node.js
+2. Install Yarn
-2. Install Git
+3. Install Git
-3. Install Gatsby CLI
+4. Install Gatsby CLI
-4. Install a code editor (we recommend VS Code) & the [Prettier](https://prettier.io/) plugin on the code editor
+5. Install a code editor (we recommend VS Code) & the [Prettier](https://prettier.io/) plugin on the code editor

 Check out the aforementioned tutorial for details on how to install these tools on your specific operating system.